drtychai/research/JavaScript-Engines/README.md

 1. Hook fuzzer to standard binary (JS engine's parser responsible for syntax validation)
 1. Hook fuzzer as a specific point, e.g., at the Interpreter (fuzzer responsible for syntax validation)
   - This could be expanded further to perform _high-targeted fuzzing_ against, e.g., only the JIT compiler
+  - Note: JIT compilers rely on relevant type information, which is not always present from a single invocation.
+Without it, JIT compilers may behave differently.

 ## JS Engines: Background
 **Purpose:** To _parse_ and _execute_ JavaScript code